Giving Feedback

 Kim Scott’s Radical Candor distills the feedback dynamic into two key ideas:

-When both are present, you have a solid foundation for giving (and receiving) feedback that helps people grow.
-It builds trust and creates space for open, honest conversations—whether it’s a compliment or a critique.
+When both are present, you have a foundation for giving (and receiving) feedback that helps people grow.
+It builds trust and creates space for open, honest conversations, whether it’s a compliment or a critique.

-This isn’t just top-down.
-Feedback should flow both ways.
+This isn’t only top-down.
+Feedback flows both ways.
 Great direct reports will challenge upwards when something isn’t working, and managers should welcome that.

 If you haven’t read the book, I’d recommend it.
 It’s full of practical ideas and some hard-won insights.